nevali/Stardust/README.md

-Generation happens in a similar way to adjustment, albeit prior to it: the JSON specifies the colour space, the number of divisions, and which axes are have fixed/limited range; the JSON specifies a list of name mappings, either as an array or a dictionary; if a dictionary, one of the axes (e.g., the hue angle) is used as the lookup key — this means that if the range or number of divisions is altered, the names won't
+Generation happens in a similar way to adjustment, albeit prior to it: the JSON specifies the colour space, the number of divisions, and which axes have fixed/limited range; the JSON specifies a list of name mappings, either as an array or a dictionary; if a dictionary, one of the axes (e.g., the hue angle) is used as the lookup key — this means that if the range or number of divisions is altered, the names won't